-Jon Messer is an award-winning architectural illustrator working in traditional methods such as watercolor, pencil, and pen and ink, as well as 2D digital painting and digital/hybrid painting techniques.
-He is a primary partner with DIGITAL FRONTIER, providing 3D renderings, animations, and VR apps, both VR Experience (360° filming) and VR3D Interactive.
+Jon Messer is an award-winning architectural illustrator and concept artist working in traditional methods such as watercolor, pencil, and pen and ink, as well as 2D digital painting and digital/hybrid painting techniques.

 Whether the desired technique is traditional or digital, a good view of an architectural project tells a story about design, place, atmosphere, purpose, and pride.
 A proper illustration draws the eye to the focal point by the effective use of composition, detail, lighting, and color.
 Since 1984, Jon has been illustrating architecture, site plans, and landscape plans for architects, urban planners, landscape architects, design firms, and real estate developers.
 He has helped his clients win competitions, secure projects, and gain approval from city councils as well as secure funding for organizations and foundations.